 We don’t live a lavish lifestyle (how we save money), and we do not carry a mortgage or any other bad debt.
 The only debt we have is an investment loan (which pays for itself), so we end up pocketing a majority of our earnings.
 Our earnings come from salaries, private business income (via dividends to shareholders), and eligible dividends from publicly traded companies.

 Our real estate holdings consist of a primary residence and REITs

-plus a rental property.
+.
 The value of the principal residence remains valued at the purchase price (+inflation) despite significant appreciation in the local real estate market.

 The pension amount listed above is the value of both of our defined benefit pension plans.
 I basically take the semi annual statement and add the contribution amounts (not including employer matching) on a monthly basis.
 The commuted value of the pensions are not included in the statements as they are difficult to estimate.